Budapest’s most Popular Thermal Baths

 Király Baths

-This bath is time-limited; Monday through Friday, you are allowed to stay for only 1,5 hours and on Saturday, only 1 hour, before being expected to leave.
-Bathing suits are required for both sexes, and take a towel with you.
-Women use the baths on Monday, Wednesday, and Friday from 7am to 5pm.
-Men are welcome on Tuesday, Thursday, and Saturday from 9am to 7pm.
+This bath is time-limited; you are allowed to stay for only 1,5 hours Monday through Friday, and on Saturday, only 1 hour before being expected to leave.
+Bathing suits are required for both sexes, so take a towel with you.
+Women use the baths on Monday, Wednesday, and Friday from 7 am to 5 pm.
+Men are welcome on Tuesday, Thursday, and Saturday from 9 am to 7 pm.
 Budapest, I. Fő u.
 84. Phone: 00 36 1 202-3688.
 Admission 2.600 Ft.
 Metro: Batthyány tér (Red line).

 Palatinus Strandfürdő